TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

 # Repositories

 Presently, the Scala `SmvApp` queries for Python modules through the `SmvDataSetRepository` Java interface.
 Rather than create a Scala module repository which implements this interface (which would be circular), we will create generic dataset repository class called `DataSetRepo` from which a Scala repository called `DataSetRepoScala` and a Python repository called `DataSetRepoPython` will inherit.  `DataSetRepoPython` will wrap the Java interface, which will be renamed `IDataSetRepoPy4J`. `DataSetRepoPython` will also return an `SmvExtModulePython` - more on this later.
 These classes each must implement a method `loadDataSet(fqn: String)`.
 The `DataSetMgr` will resolve an `SmvDataSet` by name by asking its containing repo to load it, then recursively doing the same for each of the `SmvDataSet`s specified in the resolved `SmvDataSet`'s dependency list.
-To prevent loading the same `SmvDataSet` twice, a transaction state object will track the `SmvDataSet`s already loaded since the app level invocation of `loadDataSetWithDep(fqn: String)`
+To prevent loading the same `SmvDataSet` twice, a transaction state object (more on this later) should track the `SmvDataSet`s already loaded since the app level invocation of `loadDataSetWithDep(fqn: String)`

 # DataFrame Caching

 SMV and Spark perform various types of caching to minimize calculations and also for resiliency in case of failure.
 One cache kept by SMV is of the DataFrame (or RDD) that each `SmvDataSet` resolves to.
-Without this cache, an `SmvDataSet`'s DAG would be recalculated every time is resolved to an RDD.
+Without this cache, an `SmvDataSet`'s DAG would be recalculated every time it is resolved to an RDD.

 Currently, the DataFrame cache for each `SmvDataSet` is internal to the `SmvDataSet`.
 This means that we lose its cache _each time it's reloaded_.
 This is acceptable under the assumption that the user reloads the `SmvDataSet` (by running the module dynamically) only when they have made changes and want to see the result.
 However, if the `SmvDataSet` will be reloaded every time it is resolved by name we will need to move the cache somewhere that is persistent when the `SmvDataSet` reloads so that the DataFrame can be reused if no changes have been made.
+The hash can be keyed using a combination of the FQN, path, and `hashOfHash` of the `SmvDataSet`.

 # External Dependencies and requireDS()